ranieremenezes/easyfermi/README.md

 # Acknowledgements

-To acknowledge _easyFermi_ in a publiaction, please cite  [de Menezes, R (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv220611272D/abstract).
+To acknowledge _easyfermi_ in a publication, please cite  [de Menezes, R (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv220611272D/abstract).

-Since _easyFermi_ relies on _Fermipy_, please also cite [Wood et al. 2017](https://ui.adsabs.harvard.edu/abs/2017ICRC...35..824W/abstract).
+Since _easyfermi_ relies on _fermipy_, _gammapy_, _astropy_, and _emcee_, please also cite [Wood et al. 2017](https://ui.adsabs.harvard.edu/abs/2017ICRC...35..824W/abstract), [Donath et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...678A.157D/abstract), [Astropy Collaboration et al. 2018](https://ui.adsabs.harvard.edu/abs/2018AJ....156..123A/abstract), and [Foreman-Mackey et al. 2013](https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract)

-I would like to thank Clodomir Vianna for helping me with the design of easyFermi and for making the easyFermi logo, and to Fabio Cafardo, Lucas Costa Campos and Raí Menezes for their help and strong support in this project.
-A big thanks to Alessandra Azzollini, Douglas Carlos, Kaori Nakashima, Lucas Siconato, Matt Pui, and Romana Grossova, the first users/testers of easyFermi.
+I want to thank Clodomir Vianna for helping me design easyfermi, for making the easyfermi logo, and for the several hours of discussion about this project.
+Clodomir is the one responsible for making easyfermi user-friendly.
+Thanks to Fabio Cafardo, Lucas Costa Campos, and Raí Menezes for their help and strong support in this project.
+A big thanks to Alessandra Azzollini, Douglas Carlos, Kaori Nakashima, Lucas Siconato, Matt Pui, and Romana Grossova, the first users/testers of easyfermi.

  <br>
 <p align="center" width="100%">